lnader/oo-api-v3/auth.md

 **Role**

-This resource represents a set of capabilites that can be assigned to a user or group as part of access control assignment.
+This resource represents a set of entitlements that can be assigned to a user or group as part of access control assignment.
+Note that a user can be added to the system with a role that grants them access to create resources not associated with a particular project like groups, users, pods, etc.  A user also can be given a different role in context of a resource.

 _Example_